nextml/caption-contest-data-api/README.md

 users are supposed to write a funny caption.
 Our algorithms help determine the funniest algorithms (and we also provide *unbiased* data).

-More detail is provided in each folder, but as of 2016-2-7 we provide approximately **500k** answers that rate captions in some way.
+We ask users to rate caption funniness in some way (more detail is provided in each folder).
 This could be questions like "Is the funnier caption on the left or right?" or "How funny is this comic -- 'unfunny', 'somewhat funny' or 'funny'?"

 More detail is given in each folder.
 Each folder's name corresponds to which caption contest it appeared in.
-As of 2016-2-7, we have published 5 different caption contest datasets.

 ## Data provided
 We provide response data for each user.
 We provide the details on what each